iabraham/bioe205/lectures/lec13/index.md

 One particular technique that is useful here is to be able to break apart complex fractions like the above into their constituents.
-This is called the technique of _partial fractions_ which is powerful and very useful one to have under our repertoire.
+This is called the technique of _partial fractions_ which is a powerful and very useful one to have under our repertoire.
 Here we will show the technique in action for now but relegate the general treatment to the next section.